KevinMc104/Poke-Go-Stats/README.md

 * Will likely need to get this data from a different API
     * Best Attack and Defense Move Combos for each Pokemon
     * Add Pokemon Evolutions
+* Add Timed Death on Database via column in database for data